Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 - It’s important to start brewing on two-thirds heat or approximately 250°C (482°F), reduce the heat to about 25% once coffee starts flowing, and adjust the heat by 50% as needed for a smooth flow of coffee.
 If using an electric stove, consider reducing the heat by half compared to a gas stove.

-The Importance of Temperature in Brewing Coffee with a Moka Pot
+The Significance of Temperature in Moka Pot Brewing

 Temperature plays a crucial role in brewing coffee with a Moka Pot, as it can mean the difference between burnt coffee and optimal extraction.